 - Page Fan Growth: The more fans you have, the healthier your business will appear to others.

 On the Analytics Home Page, you can see a summary of your Twitter activity from the last 28 days.
-If you click on the Tweets tab, you can see engagement data for each individual tweet.
-If you click on the Audience tab, you can see useful information about your audience such as interests, income and buying habits.
+If you click on the Tweets tab, you can see the engagement data for each individual tweet.
+If you click on the Audience tab, you can see useful information about your audiences such as interests, income and buying habits.

 Here are some post-level metrics you should focus on: